developer-guy/falco-the-kubernetes-response-engine-using-openfaas-functions/README.md

 > Launch clusters with preinstalled applications, or install on the fly with our Kubernetes marketplace.

+* Bandwidth Pooling

+> Use all your bandwidth allowance across all your Civo services.
+Only pay for what you use.

+* Marketplace

+> Install applications quickly and easily to your clusters during or after set up with our marketplace.

+* Custom Firewalls

+> Configure custom firewalls from your Civo dashboard using OpenStack’s security groups.

 ## [K3S](https://k3s.io/)

 _The certified Kubernetes distribution built for IoT & Edge computing_